 11. How do I find documents that have been posted in TRAIN?

-• Most documents in TRAIN are posted in the Resources module.
-Click “Resources” at the top of the screen and then review the various Categories to the left.
-Many categories have “sub” categories.
-To view these sub-categories, click the + box and the category will open up to revile any sub-category.
-Click the Category Name to view the contents of any resource category.
-To view or download any resource listed, click the Resource Name.
+• Most documents in TRAIN are posted in the resources module.
+Click “Resources” at the top of the screen and then review the various categories to the left.
+To view sub-categories, select the + box and the category will open up to show sub-categories.
+Select the category name to view the contents of any resource category.
+To view or download any resource listed, click the resource name.